Rail transport

-Rail transport (also known as train transport) is a means of transport using wheeled vehicles running on tracks, which usually consist of two parallel steel rails.
+Rail transport (also known as train transport) is a mode of transport using wheeled vehicles running on tracks, which usually consist of two parallel steel rails.
 Rail transport is one of the two primary means of land transport, next to road transport.
 It is used for about 8% of passenger and freight transport globally, thanks to its energy efficiency and potentially high speed.
-Also, the track spreads the weight of the train which means larger amounts can be carried than with trucks on roads.Rolling stock on rails generally encounters lower frictional resistance than rubber-tyred road vehicles, allowing rail cars to be coupled into longer trains.
+Additionally, the track spreads the weight of the train which means larger amounts can be carried than with trucks on roads.Rolling stock on rails generally encounters lower frictional resistance than rubber-tyred road vehicles, allowing rail cars to be coupled into longer trains.
 Power is usually provided by diesel or electric locomotives.
 While railway transport is capital-intensive and less flexible than road transport, it can carry heavy loads of passengers and cargo with greater energy efficiency and safety.
 (Note: According to [Norman Bradbury (2002).
 "Face the facts on transport safety"], railways are the safest on both a per-mile and per-hour basis, whereas air transport is safe only on a per-mile basis.)

-Precursors of railways driven by human or animal power, have existed since antiquity, but modern rail transport began with the invention of the steam locomotive in the United Kingdom at the beginning of the 19th century.
+Precursors of railways driven by human or animal power have existed since antiquity.
+Modern rail transport began with the invention of the steam locomotive in the United Kingdom at the beginning of the 19th century.
 The first passenger railway, the Stockton and Darlington Railway, opened in 1825.
 The quick spread of railways throughout Europe and North America, following the 1830 opening of the first intercity connection in England, was a key component of the Industrial Revolution.
 The adoption of rail transport lowered shipping costs compared to transport by water or wagon, and led to "national markets" in which prices varied less from city to city.

-Railroads not only increased the speed of transport, they also dramatically lowered its cost.
-For example, the first transcontinental railroad in the United States resulted in passengers and freight being able to cross the country in a matter of days instead of months and at one tenth the cost of stagecoach or wagon transport.
-With economical transportation in the West (which had been referred to as the Great American Desert), now farming, ranching and mining could be done at a profit.
-As a result, railroads transformed the country, particularly the West (which had few navigable rivers).
+Railroads not only increased the speed of transport, but they also dramatically lowered its cost.
+For example, the first transcontinental railroad in the United States enabled passengers and freight to cross the country in a matter of days rather than months, at one-tenth the cost of stagecoach or wagon transport.
+With economical transportation in the West (which had been referred to as the Great American Desert), now farming, ranching, and mining could be done at a profit.
+As a result, railroads transformed the country, particularly the West (which did not have many navigable rivers).

 In the 1880s, railway electrification began with tramways and rapid transit systems.
 Starting in the 1940s, steam locomotives were replaced by diesel locomotives.
 The first high-speed railway system was introduced in Japan in 1964, and high-speed rail lines now connect many cities in Europe, East Asia, and the eastern United States.
 Following some decline due to competition from cars and aeroplanes, rail transport has had a revival in recent decades due to road congestion and rising fuel prices, as well as governments investing in rail as a means of reducing CO_{2} emissions.